Summary

 Evaluate

-Students read and evaluate each other's prediction responses, and use the predictions for an anchor chart.
+Students read and evaluate each other's prediction responses, and use the predictions for an Anchor Chart.

 Materials

-Virtual Field Trip (attached; one per student)
+Trip to Florida handout (attached; one per student)

 Introduction to Tangerine (attached; one per student)